dannytszho/dannytszho/README.md

 ## I'm a Computer Engineer, and Teacher!!

 - 👯 I’m looking to collaborate with other developers
-- 🥅 2023 Goals: Learn more about backend and AWS
+- 🥅 2024 Goals: Learn more about AI and ML
 - ⚡ Fun fact: I love to brew beer and play soccer

 ### Languages and Tools: